 Selection of contractors for commodities and services shall be made on a competitive basis and shall depend upon the estimated or actual cost of the commodities or services as displayed in the chart below.
 Contracts for commodities will be awarded to the responsive and responsible bidder with the lowest price.
-Contracts for services will be awarded on a "Best Value" determination.
+Contracts for services will be awarded on a "Best Value determination.

-REQUIRED PROCEDURE COMPETITIVE PROCUREMENTS NON-COMPETITIVE PROCUREMENTS Commodities and Non-Professional Services Include: Preferred Source State Contract Sole or Single Source Piggyback Contracts Emergency Professional Services WBE/MBE/SDVOB NOT exceeding \$200,000 No Quotes Required Under \$1,000 Preferred Source and State Contract vendors shall be used first when avaailbale Non-Competitive Procurement thresholds shall not preclude the APDC employees from performing their fiduciary duty of seeking the most cost-efficient procurements.
+REQUIRED PROCEDURE COMPETITIVE PROCUREMENTS Commodities and Non- Professional Services NON-COMPETITIVE PROCUREMENTS Include: Preferred Source, State Contract Sole or Single Source Piggyback Contracts Emergency Professional Services DISCRETIONARY PROCUREMENTS For MBE/WBE/SDVOB Procurements NOT exceeding \$750,000 a discretionary bidding process may be used.
+No Quotes Required Under \$1,000 Preferred Source and State Contract vendors shall be used first when available.
+Non-Competitive Procurement thresholds shall not preclude the APDC employees from performing their fiduciary duty of seeking the most cost-efficient procurements.
 Equitable distribution among vendors and fair price determinations should be made at all times.
-All Non-Competitive Procurements shall have written documentation attached with justification for any non- competitive category selections.
-3 Phone Quotes \$1,000- \$4,999 n/a 3 Written Quotes \$5,000-\$24,999 for commodities and services \$5,000-\$49,999 for construction \$15,000 or more shall be coordinated through the Procurement Office via a Request For Quote (RFQ). n/a RFP/RFB \$25,000 or more for commodities and services \$50,000 or more for construction The applicability of a formal RFQ/RFP/RFB process for any professional service with an estimated cost reaching \$50,000 or more shall be reviewed and considered.
-A discretionary bidding process may be used for WMBE/SDVOB procurements up to \$200,000.
-A WMBE/SDVOB procurement over \$200,000 or more must use a formal competitive bidding process.
-Requisition/PO to be approved by: 1.Procurement Coordinator 2.Chief Financial Officer 3.Chief Executive Officer Any amount equal to or greater than \$1,000 Any amount equal to or greater than \$1,000 Board of Commissioners/ Resolution/Contract Any amount equal to or greater than \$50,000 All service contracts over 1 year will be reviewed annually.
+All Non-Competitive Procurements shall have written documentation attached with justification for any non-competitive category selections.
+From Available MWBE/SDVOBs 3 Phone Quotes \$1,000- \$4,999 n/a From Available MWBE/SDVOBs 3 Written Quotes \$5,000-\$24,999 for commodities and services \$5,000-\$49,999 for construction \$15,000 or more shall be coordinated through the Procurement Office via a Request For Quote (RFQ) n/a From Available MWBE/SDVOBs RFP/RFB \$25,000 or more for commodities and services \$50,000 or more for construction The applicability of a formal RFQ/RFP/RFB process for any professional service with an estimated cost reaching \$50,000 or more shall be reviewed and considered.
+Discretionary Procurements must be advertised as a Procurement opportunity in the New York State Contract Reporter when the actual or estimated amount of the Discretionary Procurement is \$50,000 or more.
+MWBE/SDVOB outreach shall be conducted and an RFP shall be sent to all certified vendors.
+Requisition/PO to be approved by: 1.
+Procurement Coordinator 2.
+Chief Financial Officer 3.
+Chief Executive Officer Any amount equal to or greater than \$1,000 Any amount equal to or greater than \$1,000 Any amount equal to or greater than \$1,000 Board of Commissioners/ Resolution/Contract Any amount equal to or greater than \$50,000 All service contracts over 1 year will be reviewed annually.
 All Change Orders to existing contracts in an amount equal to or that will increase the contract total to \$50,000 or more.